FPavanello/FPavanello.github.io/_pages/wp.md

 [Adaptation to climate change: air conditioning and the role of remittances.](https://fpavanello.github.io/files/Randazzo_et_al_WP.pdf) (with E. De Cian & T. Randazzo, Working Paper)

 Reducing Inequality in the Access to Cooling Energy: Evidence from the Residential Electricity Market in India.
-(Work in Progess)
+(Work in Progress)

-The Social Drivers of Adaptation Inequality: Global Evidence from Air-conditioning. (with E. De Cian, G. Falchetta & I. Sue Wing, Work in Progess)
+The Social Drivers of Adaptation Inequality: Global Evidence from Air-conditioning. (with E. De Cian, G. Falchetta & I. Sue Wing, Work in Progress)

-Relative Prices and the Impact of Climate Change upon the Economy (with D. Difino, Work in Progess)
+Relative Prices and the Impact of Climate Change upon the Economy (with D. Difino, Work in Progress)